-In this beautiful holiday story, the happiness and joy of the Hanukkah miracle will warm the heart of young and old alike with its simple message: wonders still occur for those who are ready for them.
-Included is a useful appendix that explains Hanukkah, and an explanation on how to play the dreidel game.
+In this beautiful holiday story, the joy of the Hanukkah miracle will warm the heart of young and old alike with its simple message: wonders still occur for those who understand the true spirit of the holiday.
+Includeds an appendix that explains Hanukkah and how to play the dreidel game.

 What makes a good Mother's Day present?
 How about some worms, a rotting log, a mud puddle, or mosquitoes?
 Probably not unless she is a bird, a salamander, a pig, or a bat.
 A little boy advises what NOT to give, and comes up with the perfect gift.

 Encouraging the collaboration of professionals in public libraries and local schools, this comprehensive guide presents a detailed framework for a versatile program of class visits.
 The book addresses procedures, planning and implementation, and offers suggestions for both elementary and secondary school visits.
 Informational packets and other print materials are provided for each level.
 Possible challenges are discussed, with thoughts on their impact on the overall program and ways to find workable solutions.
 The appendices contains easily adaptable templates including sample schedules, letters to teachers and evaluation forms.

 StoryCraft: 50 Theme-Based Programs Combining Storytelling, Activities and Crafts for Children in Grades 1-3